Space is where you shine

 UWC ISAK Japan was a whole new world for Yasu.
 “It was all about not giving up what is important to you and trying to make your own path.
 At UWC ISAK Japan, people inspired me to pursue what I really enjoy or want.”
 One project, in particular, inspired Yasu and the rest of his grade: ISAK Project NEPAL for the recovery of Nepal after the 2015 earthquake.
 It was the perfect example of students taking action and it helped motivate Yasu to do the same.

 Leadership lessons: Dare to try

-This small victory, along with Yasu’s trademark resilience and optimism, motivated Yasu to apply for a job that would require a 3-year work commitment right after graduation.
+This small victory, along with Yasu’s trademark resilience and optimism, motivated Yasu to apply for a job that would normally require a 3-year work commitment right after graduation.
 But, yet again, it worked!
-Yasu is now enjoying his new career at Astroscale—the same company he learned about from its founder, Nobu Okada (with Yasu in photo at left), while still a starry-eyed high schooler at UWC ISAK Japan.
+He became the first employee at Astroscale who joined them fresh out of college!
+Yasu is now enjoying his new career at the same company he learned about from its founder, Nobu Okada (with Yasu in photo at left), while still a starry-eyed high schooler at UWC ISAK Japan.

 Dreams of stars

 As a space engineer at Astroscale, Yasu is currently simulating a debris-safe orbit for space missions.
 And ten years from now, his plans are clear: he will be an astronaut.
 JAXA (Japanese Aerospace Exploration Agency, equivalent to the American NASA) recently announced that for the first time in 13 years, it has once again started recruiting new astronauts.
 They also announced that they will now be recruiting every 5 years, which is unprecedented.